huazzers/desma126/docs/syllabus.md

 </br>Micro Game Jam(s) -- Make an entire game in a single class.

 ### Unit 3: Save && Scene
-Using persistent data, effects, and cinematic affordances of the game engine to revise and refine your projects.
+Using dialogue systems, inventory data, and cinematic affordances of the game engine to stage and contextualise your play experiences.

 > **Week 8-10**
-</br>Cinemachine, Animation, Coroutines, Persistent Data
+</br>Cinemachine, Interactive Fiction, Inventory and Collections
 >
-> **Project 3: Final Project (TBD)**
+> **Project 3: Game as Engine**

 ---